I’ve often heard that you can judge a whole society on how it treats its most vulnerable.

 So I guess you could say my personal views on this are well-informed.

-This is Ash Lea Special School in Cotgrave, Nottinghamshire.
+I’m talking about Ash Lea Special School in Cotgrave, Nottinghamshire.
 It has 79 students ages 4-19, all with a wide variety of special needs (seriously, the range is so wide that it’s incredible how well they manage to meet every student’s individual needs).
 It is also one of the best places I’ve ever had the pleasure of working in.

 I know that this article about government funding couldn’t have come at a more relevant time.
 But since this blog is about autism and not politics, I’m going to try my best to avoid talking about the incoming Conservative government.
 (To any non-Brits out there, I’m simply going to say that 11,334,520 British people voted for this party, and every one of them has taken a massive gamble that they won’t become poor and/or disabled in the next five years.)